 New Employment Requirement (Section 31)

 Requires the claimant to have performed services for wages after the effective date of the previous claim.
 The wages from this “new” employment must be equal or exceed some multiple of the weekly benefit rate of the previous claim.
-(In Mass., the claimant must earn at least three times his/her previous benefit amount.)
+(In Massachusetts, the claimant must earn at least three times his/her previous benefit amount.)

 Claimant’s eligibility for UI compensation is based on non-monetary factors such as separation reason, ability and availability to work and residency status.